El Paso County, CO, Genealogy Resources

 - Ent Air Force Base

 - PPLD Pikes Peak NewsFinder index with Gazette 1871–present, Colorado City [now part of western Colorado Springs] Iris, Weekly Gazette, Colorado Springs Independent, Colorado Springs Sun, Denver Post, El Paso County Democrat, Free Press, Out West, Manitou Journal, Pueblo Chieftain, Rocky Mountain News, Security Advertiser & Fountain Valley News, and seven early Cripple Creek newspapers.
 Various years are indexed and may not be complete.
-Request free copies of articles online from PPLD Special Collections.
-Some article images are linked to the index.
+Request free copies of articles online from PPLD Regional History and Genealogy.
+Some article images before 1987 are linked to the index.

 - PPLD has the Colorado Springs Gazette, 1988–present online; access is free with library card.
 From PPLD.org, select "Magazines/Newspapers," then "America's News," a GenealogyBank product.
 Enter login.
 Select Gazette, then desired source, usually "Newspaper."
 Highly configurable text searches are allowed, or a particular newspaper may be selected by date.

 - Ancestry.com ($) has Colorado Springs Gazette, 1873-78, 1878-87, 1887-94, 1900-15; Weekly Gazette, 1879-82, 1884-86, 1888-95, 1897-1900; Out West, 1872.

 - GenealogyBank.com ($) has Colorado Springs Gazette, 1896–1922 and Eastonville World, 1894-95.
 Searchable on all words.

 - Newspapers.com ($) has Weekly Gazette, 1872-1906, incomplete, and Colorado Springs Gazette-Telegraph, 1960-1978, incomplete.
 Searchable on all words.